-Table 9.
-Practice Guidelines for Diagnosis and Colon Surveillance of Lynch Syndrome continued...
+Table 8.
+Clinical Practice Guidelines for Diagnosis and Colon Surveillance of Familial Adenomatous Polyposis (FAP) continued...

 MLH1 and MSH2 make up the majority of LS mutations.
 Up to 50% of mutation-positive LS families harbor a MLH1 mutation, with some geographic variation.